Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Book.md

   ![Book](/Assets/Screenshots/RetailSuiteAccounting/Book/FYMonthJournalButton.png "[Book]")

-The *BOOKINGS* tab displays in chronological order all existing bookings in the selected booking period.
-The booking details displayed in columns is read-only.
+The *BOOKINGS* tab displays all existing bookings in the selected booking period in chronological order.
+The booking details displayed in columns are read-only.

 - *Seq. no.*
 This column displays the sequential number.